 The Common Pelican

-The weight of the common pelican is 8 – 11 kg and has a wingspan of 2.5 – 3 meters.
+The weight of the common pelican is 8 – 11 kg, with a wingspan of 2.5 – 3 meters.
 That makes them the largest migrating bird that crosses Israel.
 And around 40,000 pelicans fly over Israel twice a year, in Spring and Autumn.

 Pelican Migration